 But even though they’re common, audits aren’t always easy.
 They are often time-consuming and expensive.
 Information can slip through the cracks, accurate data is hard to get, and a lack of accessibility makes the data you do have useless.
-Without a centralized source of knowledge, it’s difficult to make audits easier and a passing grade is never certain.
+Without a centralized source of knowledge, it’s difficult to make audits easier, and a passing grade is never certain.
 With the high cost of failure comes huge headaches and a potential loss of thousands or millions of dollars.

-Focusing on compliant maintenance practices can prevent a disastrous domino effect, and reduce the likelihood of fines, lost production, high turnover, workplace injury and bad publicity.
+Focusing on compliant maintenance practices can prevent a disastrous domino effect, and reduce the likelihood of fines, lost production, high turnover, workplace injury, and bad publicity.

 The following are some of the most common types of audits that manufacturers face and how digital knowledge hubs can help make audits easier for facilities.

 Digital maintenance software, such as a CMMS, can help facilities prepare for environmental audits.
 It can keep a database of assets and procedures, track documentation on pollutant discharges, and build work histories.
 It allows facilities to quickly analyze and correct failures, which improves efficiency and lowers emissions.
-Software makes it simple to compile data, create reports and show auditors how a facility is operating to standards.
+The software makes it simple to compile data, create reports and show auditors how a facility is operating to standards.

 Food safety audits

 Food safety audits ensure manufacturers are meeting all food handling and processing standards.
-Food safety audits can be used to prove compliance (like for the FDA), for certification (like ISO 22000 or GFSI) or to recapture the public’s trust after a highly publicized recall.
+Food safety audits can be used to prove compliance (like for the FDA), for certification (like ISO 22000 or GFSI), or to recapture the public’s trust after a highly publicized recall.

 A recent FDA survey identified “no preventive maintenance” as the 5th most common problem in the US food processing industry.
 Facilities can tackle this issue and pass audits using a CMMS or other digital maintenance solution to create a knowledge hub.
-Maintenance software provides audit logs and a history of work for every asset, which makes improvements easier and preventive maintenance routine.
-Technicians can also keep better tabs on equipment with a database of parts and can ensure replacement parts are clean, up to standards and free of contamination.
+Maintenance software provides audit logs and a history of work for every asset, which makes improvements easier and a preventive maintenance routine.
+Technicians can also keep better tabs on equipment with a database of parts and can ensure replacement parts are clean, up to standards, and free of contamination.
 Documents, such as safety manuals and maintenance checklists, can be attached to an asset’s profile.
-This not only makes PMs quicker, but also reduce the risk of contamination often associated with maintenance work.
+This not only makes PMs quicker but also reduces the risk of contamination often associated with maintenance work.
 Lastly, technicians or managers can retrieve data or create reports to prove compliance in a few clicks.

-Manufacturing facilities are often audited when a company is being acquired, merged or joining a new partnership.
+Manufacturing facilities are often audited when a company is being acquired, merged, or joining a new partnership.
 These audits ask facilities for information on subcontractors, yields, backlogs, inventory, environmental performance, safety records, and asset reliability.
 Audits can also help facilities save on insurance as they prove assets are likely to be well-maintained.

 Some organizations require facilities to have preventive maintenance programs in place before working with them.
 Using a digital maintenance platform to collect, store and access information can go a long way to creating a solid PM strategy.
-Digital tools can reduce downtime by making it simple to schedule maintenance, process work orders, and create a library of documents.
-They can also make managing health and safety, inventory and environmental records easier.
+Digital tools can reduce downtime by making it simple to schedule maintenance, process work orders, and build a library of documents.
+They can also make managing health and safety, inventory, and environmental records easier.
 These steps improve productivity and make facilities more desirable.

 Health and safety audits